nyu-mll/GLUE-human-performance/cola-faq.md

 # CoLA FAQ

-Instructions for the CoLA can be found [here](https://nyu-mll.github.io/GLUE-human-performance/cola.html)!
+Instructions for CoLA can be found [here](https://nyu-mll.github.io/GLUE-human-performance/cola.html)!

 Thanks for doing our HITs!
 With your help, we think we'll be able to build some pretty exciting technologies to help computers better understand human language.